rjkviegas/course/pills/js_functions.md

 var car = new Car();
 ```

-But in JavaScript ES5, this would be:
+But before JavaScript ES6, this would be:
 ```javascript
 function Car() {